sthakur369/MLops/README.md

 ## To run the Pipeline

+**Option 1:**
-Option 1: Directly run the python file
+Directly run the python file.

+Python code will train and predict the model and also it will create pipelines in kubeflow and pass the metrics to MLFlow.
+So you can see Kubeflow and MLFlow are installed inside minikube and we can access their UI under same url but on different ports.
+But connection between MLFlow and Kubeflow is not possible that directly.
+For that we have to use this special IP to access MLFlow inside Kubeflow component: http://host.docker.internal:5000/.

+**Option 2:**
-Option 2: Download the 'IRIS-classifier Kubeflow Pipeline.yaml' file and go to Pipeline section and create new pipeline by uploading this yaml file.
+Download the '_IRIS-classifier Kubeflow Pipeline.yaml_' file and go to Pipeline section and create new pipeline by uploading this yaml file.